llawlaw23/Food_Production_Analysis/README.md

 - Which foods have the lowest overall environmental impact?

-- What are the top five foods with the highest combined emissions from the farm and feed stages??
+- What are the top five foods with the highest total from the farm and animal feed?

-- What are the top five foods with the highest combined emissions from the packing and transport??
+- What are the top five foods has the highest total from the packing and transport??

-- How do processed foods compare to raw foods in emissions and resource use?
+- What are the top five foods best protein with the lowest emissions?

 🛠️ Tools & Libraries